alptug/Hasher/README.md

 Hasher
 ======

-Hasher is a  C++ Class that hashes the passed string on construction wit available hashing algorithms.
+Hasher is a  C++ Class that hashes the passed string on construction with available hashing algorithms.